opensearch-project/documentation-website/_analyzers/token-filters/kstem.md

 ---
 layout: default
-title: Kstem
+title: KStem
 parent: Token filters
 nav_order: 220
 ---

 # KStem token filter

 The `kstem` token filter is a stemming filter used to reduce words to their root forms.
-The filter is a lightweight algorithmic stemmer designed for the English language that performs the following stemming:
+The filter is a lightweight algorithmic stemmer designed for the English language that performs the following stemming operations:

-- Reduces plurals to singular form.
+- Reduces plurals to their singular form.
-- Converts different tenses of verbs to their base form.
+- Converts different verb tenses to their base form.
-- Removes common derivational endings such as "-ing", "-ed".
+- Removes common derivational endings, such as "-ing" or "-ed".

 The `kstem` token filter is equivalent to the a `stemmer` filter configured with a `light_english` language.
 It provides a more conservative stemming compared to other stemming filters like `porter_stem`.